-Candidates may address one research method to demonstrate depth of knowledge, or may address more than one research method to demonstrate breadth of knowledge.
-Both approaches are acceptable.
+Candidates may discuss one classification system in order to demonstrate depth of knowledge, or may discuss a larger number of classification systems in order to demonstrate breadth of knowledge.
+Both approaches are equally acceptable.

-Relevant research may include but is not limited to:
+Relevant classification systems for psychological disorders include, but are not limited to: